OngMinXian/NUSPlanner/README.md

   - #### Sleep tracking system [High] :sleeping_bed:
     - Quality of sleep
     - Number of hours of sleep
-  - #### Checklist for events that start and end on that day itself [High] :clipboard:
+  - #### Checklist for tasks (defined as events that start and end on that day itself) [High] :clipboard:
-    - Add event
+    - Add task
+      - Provide option to display task in progress report
     - Delete event
     - Display events in chronological order
   - #### Display for calendar events that fall on that day itself [High] :date:
     - Add event
+      - Provide option to display event in progress report
-    - Delete event
+    - Mark event as complete for the day
     - Display events in chronological order
     - Create custom tags - Refer to "Create custom tags" category under the next section for more details
     - Delete custom tags